George Edmund Butler: Art education

 Butler enrolled at the Wellington School of Design in 1890.
 In 1892 he joined the avant-garde Wellington Art Club, founded by Nairn, and soon established a local reputation for his paintings of seascapes.
 In 1897, Butler went to Sydney with the Wellington art dealer McGregor Wright to study pictures in the National Art Gallery of New South Wales.
 Between 1898 and 1900, Butler undertook art studies abroad.
 During a period spent in England, Butler married his first wife, Sarah Jane Popplestone, on 29 April 1899 at Lyndhurst, Hampshire.
 Butler studied at the Lambeth School of Art, and the Académie Julian in Paris, where he gained honours.
 He later studied at the Antwerp Academy, winning a gold medal and laurel wreath in 1900.

 Art career

 In 1900, Butler returned to Wellington and exhibited his work in art society exhibitions there and in Christchurch.
 In 1901 he settled in Dunedin and exhibited there until 1905.
 While his work won praise at the Otago Art Society exhibitions, he struggled financially as a professional artist.
 He supplemented his income by giving tuition in drawing and was commissioned to complete a number of portraits of city dignitaries.
 In 1905 he returned to England and settled in Bristol, teaching art at Clifton College.
 Butler was elected to the Royal West of England Academy in 1912 after establishing a reputation as a portrait and landscape artist in oils and watercolours.
-Butler also exhibited at the Royal Academy of Arts, the Royal Scottish Academy, the Royal Academy and the annual salon exhibition at the Société des Artistes Français in Paris.
+Butler also exhibited at the Royal Academy of Arts, the Royal Scottish Academy, the New Society of Artists and the annual salon exhibition at the Société des Artistes Français in Paris.